 Similar to the TOCA process described above for major capital projects, this small project master enabling agreement is focused on minor capital projects and utilizes a partner that can cost effectively deliver this collaborative process for smaller projects with an individual value under $750,000.
 This agreement utilizes only the Construction Manager at Risk delivery methodology and can be used for a maximum of up to $6,000.000 in projects over the term of the agreement.

 - FACILTY PROJECT SERVICES (FPS):

-The Facility Project Services group is the newest addition to PPFM, and is a specialized group within the Facilities Management Department that can deliver small multi-trade projects utilizing in-house resources.
-PPFM meets internally to decide if this method is best for your project.
+The Facility Project Services group is the newest addition to BBS, and is a specialized group within the Facilities Management Department that can deliver small multi-trade projects utilizing in-house resources.
+BBS meets internally to decide if this method is best for your project.
 FPS will then meet with the facility coordinator onsite and determine the scope of work, timeline, and will provide a cost estimate for the work.
 If design work is needed in support of any FPS projects, Design and Construction Services will provide those services.